2006 Subaru Baja Sport

 Optional Equipment: Sunroof, CD-player, Lockable Bed Cover, Fold out Bed Extender, Roof Rack, Tire Chains for all 4 wheels

-Original Owner, Clean CarFax report Complete Service History from new, including the Original Window Sticker
+Original Owner.
+Complete Service History from new, including the Original Window Sticker.
+Clean CarFax

-The Baja was the First Subaru to be designed and built in the U.S. It was created by lobbing off the Outback Wagon’s closed cargo area and installing a versatile Pickup Truck bed that can extend to almost 5 feet in length.
+The Baja was the First Subaru to be designed and built in the U.S. It was created by lobbing the top off the popular Outback Wagon’s closed cargo area and installing a versatile Pickup Truck bed that can extend to almost 5 feet in length.

 The Baja has not quite achieved full-on cult status …yet.
-But you can’t drive around in one of these things today and not get a few smiles directed your way.
+That said, you cannot drive around in one of these things today and not get a few smiles directed your way.

-On the up side, the Interior in fantastic condition due to a lifetime of wearing floor mats (included) and a set of cheezy Hawaiian seat covers (thankfully, not included)
+On the up side, the Interior in fantastic condition due to a lifetime of wearing floor mats (included) and a set of cheezy Hawaiian seat covers (not included…thankfully)

 The Body is also in excellent shape, other than the usual bits of paint off the front and rear bumpers.